 By now I have learned how awesome can a little known, locally traditional veggie, taste.
 You have to be a little cautious too because last time I ended up purchasing an extremely bitter green that could possibly not be edible one.
 Luckily this time, an elderly gentleman standing nearby, who was a regular purchaser of this green, vouched for it.
-He narrated the recipe so ardently that I ended up buying four Vaata’s (minimum quantity made for selling in portions) instead of one.
+He narrated the recipe so ardently that I ended up buying four Vaata’s ( portions) instead of one.
 I get greedy with terms like, once- in -a-year-produce.

 This one is not an itchy or bitter green.
 However, if there is any medicinal value to this one, I have no idea.

 The recipe is similar to the local custom green veggie recipe.

 Koral- 4 portions,

 Field beans 100 gms,

 Oil – 1-2 table spoon

 Asafoetida 2 pinch